Nest vs Hive: Which is the Best Smart Thermostat in 2021?

 |Hive by British Gas||Hive Active Heating*||✔||✔||✔ (Amazon Echo and Google Home)|

-Nest vs Hive: Features
+Nest vs Hive: Head-to-head

 As smart thermostats, there are many similarities between the Nest and Hive smart thermostats.
 A key similarity, shared by all of the best smart thermostats, is that they all give you greater control of the central heating.

 Both the Nest and Hive thermostats allow you to control your energy usage via a smartphone, tablet or laptop.
 They will both control temperature, hot water and enable you to programme heating schedules including a 'holiday' mode.
 When the temperature in the system drops too low both have a 'frost protection' safety feature that will activate the heating to prevent pipes from freezing.

 There is a GPS feature on both that will track and respond to your location.
 For example, when you leave or return to the house it will turn the heating on or off as needed.
 You can fix them on the wall or purchase a stand to display on a shelf or table.

 For all of their similarities, it's the differences you need to look at in order to separate these smart thermostats.

 The Nest Learning 3rd Generation Thermostat has the ability to 'learn' your home heating habits and adjust to them.
 Nest thermostats also have a built-in motion sensor which can detect when you're home and when you're not.
 This feature helps to reduce energy waste by never heating an empty home.

 Finding a winner when comparing Hive vs Nest could come down to which thermostat is compatible with your heating system.
 Both are compatible with most gas, oil, LPG and electric boilers – although it's worth confirming your boiler model with an installer.
 If you have a renewable heating system however, a Nest Learning 3rd Generation Thermostat is your only option.